zenxSrc/zenxSrc/README.md

 # 💫 About Me:
 I am a student with a passion for writing code and exploring new technologies.
-My primary focus is on software development and building solutions that are efficient, reliable, and maintainable.<br><br>🌱 I’m currently learning Full Stack Development
+My primary focus is on software development and building solutions that are efficient, reliable, and maintainable.<br><br>🌱 I’m currently learning (SOON)

 ## 🌐 Socials: